j2solucoes/AliasUser/README.md

 # AliasUser

+The first screen of the tool is used to execute the heuristics to find the aliases

 Alias Github searches for users with different logins and maps them.
 For this task it is necessary to inform the uri Git of the repository informed and a valid user and password for Github.

 ![image](https://user-images.githubusercontent.com/31331474/32660737-26fbc81e-c60b-11e7-9ffd-fe4905867e3d.png)